inpsyde/vip-composer-plugin/README.md

 - the Composer autoloader must be loaded at some early point of the request bootstrap
 - the Composer autoloader that is deployed must **not** contain development requirements
-- there's the need of custom installation path for WordPress packages (themes / plugins / mu-plugins) because the standard path provided by Composer installers is not the correct one (`/wp-content/...`)
+- there's the need of setting custom installation paths for WordPress packages (themes / plugins / mu-plugins) because the standard path provided by [Composer installers](https://github.com/composer/installers) is not the correct one (`/wp-content/...`)
-- if some MU plugin is required by Composer there must be in place some "loader" mechanism, because WordPress will not load MU plugins from sub-folders
+- if some MU plugin is required by Composer there must be in place some "loader" mechanism, because WordPress will not load MU plugins from sub-folders and Composer will install MU plugins in sub-folders.

-To do all of this in a programmatic way, both for local development and for deploy (e.g. via some CI service) add additional concerns on top of it.
+To do all of this in a programmatic way, both for local development and for deploy (e.g. via some CI service), is an additional concern on top of it.

-The aim of the package is to make these task as simple and straightforward as possible.
+The aim of the package is to make these tasks as simple and straightforward as possible.

 ## Prerequisites

-For local development is is necessary:
+For **local** development it is necessary:

 - _something_ capable of running PHP 7.1+ and MySql.
 Being it XAMPP Mamp, Vagrant, Docker or anything is not really relevant.
 - a DB ready for the website